Mclmadden/NGC1333IRAS4/Week 4.md

 ### Goals For Next Week

-Make scatter plot of the amplitudes to check for any pattern
+Make plot of the amplitudes to check for any pattern

 Stack all methanol spectra using weighted means of centroid, width, and uncertainty to make one large superspectrum

+Make rotational diagram of methanol data